 In 1940, the population of North Dakota was 641,935 (men, women, and children).
 Of that number, 306,533 were females of all ages.
 There were 335,402 males of all ages.
 Of the 199,496 working men and women in North Dakota in 1940, 16.9 per cent (33,655) were women.
 We can look at this figure in another way: 10.9 per cent of the entire female population was working for pay in 1940.

 The percentage of women at work rose steadily after 1940.
-By 1976, 51.5 per cent of the female population of North Dakota worked for pay.
+By 1976, 51.5 per cent of the entire female population (including adults and children) of North Dakota worked for pay.
 In 1988, that number rose again to 60.2 per cent.

 The 1960 census adds a little more information.
 About 57 per cent of the working women were married.
 The percentage of clerical workers in 1960, 24 per cent, was about the same as in 1940.
 (See Image 3.)
 More women worked as farm laborers or managers in 1960 than in 1940.